-I understand that a full and transparent options assessment process has not been undertaken to assess alternative designs for this project.
+I request that a full and transparent options assessment process be undertaken to assess alternative designs for this project.
 Unlike other projects in Sydney, there are genuine, practical alternatives for locating the stack and portals in non-residential areas.

-Other feasible design options include:
+Feasible design options include: